yguitton/training-material/events/2025-05-12-galaxy-academy-2025.md

   #    - type: custom
   #      name: Daily Icebreakers
   #      description: |
-  #        **Tuesday:** For today's ice breaker, we would love to know one weird fact #that you know for no reason.
+  #        **Tuesday:** For today's icebreaker, we would love to know one weird fact #that you know for no reason.
    #       **Wednesday:** We would love to hear where you find inspiration.
-Maybe you find inspirtaiton through nature or maybe you have a prominant role model in your life—we'd love to learn more about you!
+Maybe you find inspiration through nature or maybe you have a prominent role model in your life—we'd love to learn more about you!
-   #       **Thursday:** if you could take any one movie prop from a movie set, what would it be?
+   #       **Thursday:** If you could take any one movie prop from a movie set, what would it be?

     #      Post your answers each day to Slack [#social](https://gtnsmrgsbord.slack.com/channels/social) channel.

   - section: "Tuesday to Thursday: Pick a track"
     subsection: true